kamadland/ministry-guide/pages/03.Introduction/03.installation/docs.md

 The median income per person, of 161,835 people earning income, was $25,482 per year.
 The average private household income, of 73,460 households, was $83,850 per year.

+As of March 2020, another source puts the average household income at $77,881.00.

 ##### Average housing cost
 The median price of houses in Richmond as of August 2016 was $998,000 The median price of an apartment in Richmond at the same time was $479,444.

+As of March 17, 2020, the media price of a house in Richmone is $975,000, and the average price is $1,369,471.